 Or, take a historic steam train on a sightseeing trip through the countryside.
 The restored East Lancashire Railway takes you on a captivating journey to discover the region’s rich transport heritage, taking in viaducts, historic towns and picturesque villages and passing through tunnels en route.

 Nearby Chester is said to be one of the most haunted cities in Great Britain.
 I can’t tell you if that’s true, but all the photos I took at a particular spot downtown have a foggy haze in the same spot on all the images.

 If you go

 Fly directly into Manchester’s international airport.
-Or, it’s five hours by train from London.
+Or, it’s just two hours by train from London.

 images courtesy City of Manchester, Wikipedia and ecoXplorer Evelyn Kanter